 *A realized gain occurs when a security is liquidated at a profit.
 For example, a fund purchases stock at $50, then sells it at $70.
 This is a $20 realized capital gain.
 If the security remains unsold, the gain is unrealized.
 Only realized gains are considered for NII tax rules.

-On the other hand, many individual investors will pay lower or no taxes on investment returns.
-First, most investors are subject to lower tax brackets than large funds, effectively allowing less tax to be paid on the same returns.
-Additionally, some investors own mutual funds in tax-sheltered retirement accounts.
-These investors will not pay taxes on NII received from the fund.
-We’ll learn more about this in the retirement plans chapter.
+Additionally, some investors hold mutual funds in tax-sheltered retirement accounts.
+These investors generally won’t pay taxes on NII received from the fund while it’s in the retirement account.
+We’ll cover this in more detail in the retirement plans chapter.
 For now, assume investors do not pay taxes on dividends or capital gains distributions received in retirement accounts.

 Sign up for free to take 4 quiz questions on this topic